thedynamiclinker/sudocode/dev/zero/Stephen Kleene - Reminiscences of Logicians - 1974.md

 start = 9:25
 end = 10:35

+### Gödel arrives on the scene with the General Recursive Functions, and they'd proved them equivalent before they ever heard of Turing
+start = 9:38
+end = 10:40

 ### Was Church's thesis just an offhand remark?
 He spent some months sweating over it.
 And saying "Don't you think it's so?"
 And I was a skeptic!
 When he came out and asserted the thesis I said "He can't be right."
 So I went home and I thought I would diagonalize myself out.
 Out of the class of the lambda definable functions and get another effectively calculable function that wasn't lambda definable.
 Well just in one night I realized you couldn't do that, and from that point on I was a convert.
 start = 10:30
 end = 11:30

+### Kleene didn't believe Church's thesis at first, goes home and tries to diagonalize himself out of the lambda definable functions and realizes he can't do it, and gets converted
+start = 10:35
+end = 12:00

 ### I left Princeton in June of 1935, and of course we already had Church's Thesis in, it must have been the late spring of '34.
 That's when Gödel was talking about his General Recursive Functions.
 start = 11:35